gurudeepsubramanian-alt/RISC-V-core-implementation/README.md

 ---

 ## 👨‍🎓 About the Developer

-👨‍🎓 About the Developer
- *Gurudeep
+Gurudeep<br>
- *Roll No.: 123ec0022
+Roll No.: 123EC0022<br>

-*Department of Electronics and Communication Engineering
+Department: Electronics and Communication Engineering<br>

-*Indian Institute of Information Technology Design and Manufacturing, Kurnool
+Indian Institute of Information Technology Design and Manufacturing, Kurnool<br>